ShanN256/LC-CS-Questions/README.md

 # LC-CS-Questions
-Includes my solutions to tasks found in "Computer Science for Leaving Certificate" by Brett A. Becker and Keith Quille Contains both python and C solutions
+Includes my solutions to tasks found in "Computer Science for Leaving Certificate" by Brett A. Becker and Keith Quille <br>
+Contains both python and C solutions